sswietoniowski/learning-aspnetcore-webapi-7-building-minimal-apis/README.md

 }
 ```

-Analogically I created a new file `PhonesHandler.cs` (code omitted for brevity).
+Analogically I created a new file `PhonesHandlers.cs` (code omitted for brevity).

 Then I modified my `Program.cs` file to use those handlers: